Great Northern route: Thameslink programme

 As part of the Thameslink Programme, the Great Northern Route has been connected to the existing Thameslink route via a new junction at Belle Isle (south of the High Speed 1 flyover, just north of London King's Cross).
 Two single-bore tunnels (known as the Canal Tunnels) were driven from here to the low-level platforms at St Pancras during the 'St Pancras Box' phase of the redevelopment works that created St Pancras International station.
-Trains diverging from the Great Northern Route at Belle Isle will join the 'core' St Pancras - Farringdon - City Thameslink - Blackfriars section of the existing Thameslink route and then serve stations across Surrey, East Sussex, Kent, and West Sussex.
+Trains diverging from the Great Northern Route at Belle Isle join the 'core' St Pancras - Farringdon - City Thameslink - Blackfriars section of the existing Thameslink route and then serve stations across Surrey, East Sussex, Kent, and West Sussex.

 On 6 November 2017 the first Thameslink Programme units entered service on the Great Northern route.
-700128 worked the 0656 Peterborough - London King's Cross and 1812 return, while 700125 worked the 0733 Peterborough - London King's Cross and 1742 return.
-Eventually 75% of the GN fleet will be Class 700 units.
+700128 worked the 0656 Peterborough – London King's Cross and 1812 return, while 700125 worked the 0733 Peterborough – London King's Cross and 1742 return.